ballen1331/Ben_Allen_Portfolio/NBA Shot Chart Shiny App/README.md

 # NBA Shot Chart Shiny App

-## This project was completed with Daniel Beim as a final assessment for the Syracuse University undergraduate class "R for Sport Analytics"
+## This project was completed with classmate Daniel Beim as a final assessment for the Syracuse University undergraduate class "R for Sport Analytics"

 ### A few notes about the data: